gary8564/project-historical-document-analysis/README.md

 * `--datapath` is to input the root folder location where the TexBig dataset is stored.
 * `-batchsize` is to input the desired batch size.
 It is an optional input argument.
 By default, it is set to 2.
 * `--epochs` is to input the desired epochs.
 It is an optional input argument.
 By default, it is set to 10.
-* `--modelname` is to input the model name for training.
+* `--modelname is to input the model name for training.
 It is an optional and limited input argument.
 Choices of the model name are "baseline", "EfficientNetFPN", "ResNeXT101FPN", "SwinTFPN", "SwinT", and "ViT".
 By default, it is set to "ResNeXT101FPN".
 * `--frozen` is to input the desired frozen layer names.
 It is an optional input argument.
 By default, it is set to None.
 * `--scheduler` is to input whether to activate the StepLR learning rate scheduler (True/False).
 It is an optional input argument.
 By default, it is set to False.
 * `--warmup` is to input whether to activate the warmup learning rate (True/False).
 It is an optional input argument.
 By default, it is set to True.

 (b) Testing
-Run the testing script to output the prediction results as a json file in [Kaggle notebook]() or open your terminal/command line from in the `src` directory and execute the following command:
+Run the testing script to output the prediction results as a json file in [Kaggle notebook]() or open your terminal/command line from the `src` directory and execute the following command:
 ```
 python test.py --backbone ... --weights ...
 ```